darkenvy/DST-Kickstart-Docker/README.md

 Creating new worlds is as easy as deleting the mapdata folder.

+note: be sure to keep `override_enabled = true,` on the second line of worldgenoverride.lua and caves_worldgenoverride.lua.
+Else it will be ignored.

 # Wont Start
 Permissions may be an issue.
 To solve, simply run prepare.sh.